 It is refreshing to be engaged in business meetings again.
 Real, live meetings, with people physically in those meetings.
 There is a vibrancy of people being in the same room that has been missing from our lives for more than a year.

-This month I had an excellent discussion with Noel Sobelman which will be featured in an upcoming episode of the Innovation+Talks podcast .
+I had an excellent discussion with Noel Sobelman which you can listen to in this episode of the Innovation+Talks podcast .
 Noel was talking to me from a hotel room.
-He is working onsite with his customers and he is very glad to be doing so again.
+He is working on site with his customers and he is very glad to be doing so again.
 There is nothing like the interaction of humans in a room, especially when the topic is related to innovation.
 Noel said it was good to be with people and that it was good to be using a real whiteboard again instead of a virtual whiteboard.
 I get it.

 Adapting During the Year of Virtual

 All things considered, we adapted rather well.
 We learned to work remotely.
 We learned to have patience when others were talking.
 We learned that we needed to do something extra to fully engage others in the conversation, and we learned just how to do that.
 We found techniques that worked, such as using cameras, raising our hands and using chat.